mmddb/finalProject/dissertation.md

 ![截屏2021-08-03 11.45.58](/Users/jon/Library/Application Support/typora-user-images/截屏2021-08-03 11.45.58.png)

-make review:

-Using the el-rate label, the stars at the top of the dialog box represent scores, each star represents one point, and the bottom is a comment input box.
+Makint review: Using the el-rate label, the stars at the top of the dialog box represent scores, each star represents one point, and the bottom is a comment input box.
 These two parameters are respectively bound to the value and review variables in the component.
 After the user clicks submit, it will be sent to the backend.

 <img src="/Users/jon/Library/Application Support/typora-user-images/截屏2021-08-04 14.23.01.png" alt="截屏2021-08-04 14.23.01" style="zoom:33%;" />